 Crocheting in circles is a fun technique used to create lots of unique projects, from crocheted doilies to crocheted hats.
-In this video, crochet expert Mary Beth Temple explains how to a crochet circle and reviews some of the basic rules used to create this fun shape with your crochet.
+In this video, crochet expert Mary Beth Temple explains how to crochet a circle and reviews some of the basic rules used to create this fun shape.

 Mary Beth begins by discussing important attributes of a crocheted circle.
 If there are too many stitches in a round, then the circle will begin to create a ruffle.
 If there are too few stitches, then the circle begins to form a cup.
 When working in basic stitches, like single, double, or treble crochet, the rules are simple to form a circle.
 If using more complicated stitch patterns, like a lace pattern for a doily, some swatches may need to be worked to determine the best rate of increase.

 RATES OF INCREASE FOR BASIC STITCHES

 - Single Crochet: Start with 6 stitches for the first round, increase by 6 stitches every subsequent round.